 They won’t always target their exact victim type.

-It is difficult for us to understand serial killers because most of us cannot grasp why they think they way that they do.
+It is difficult for us to understand serial killers.
+This is because we do not understand why they think the way that they do.

 So let’s take a look at the following analogy.